 Position

-Medicaid DSH Payments
+Medicaid DSH

 The Medicaid disproportionate share hospital (DSH) program provides payments to safety net hospitals that serve a high proportion of Medicaid beneficiaries and uninsured patients.
 The payments are essential for these hospitals to partially offset their uncompensated care costs from treating low-income patients.
 Because DSH hospitals usually have a low percentage of commercially insured patients, they cannot “cost shift” these losses to private insurance companies.

 The amount of Federal DSH funds a state can receive is limited by state-specific allotments established by the Balanced Budget Act of 1997.
-These allotments are updated annually by the Bureau of Labor Statistics’Consumer Price Index.
-Of the $13.4 billion in Federal Medicaid DSH funding allotted nationally in fiscal year (FY) 2022, New York State’s Federal allocation is approximately $2 billion.1
+These allotments are updated annually by the Bureau of Labor Statistics’ Consumer Price Index.
+Of the $13.4 billion in Federal Medicaid DSH funding allotted nationally in fiscal year (FY) 2022, New York State’s Federal allocation was approximately $2 billion.

 Hospital Uncompensated Care Trends

-From 2013 to 2018, New York DSH hospitals’ total uncompensated care losses increased by $2.4 billion.
-In 2018, New York DSH hospitals reported losing nearly $6 billion from treating Medicaid patients, representing 80% of their total reported uncompensated care for Medicaid DSH purposes (i.e., losses from treating Medicaid and uninsured patients).²
+The Affordable Care Act (ACA) cut Federal Medicaid DSH funding under the assumption that fewer uninsured Americans would result in hospitals providing less uncompensated care—but that has not happened.
+From 2013 to 2019, New York DSH hospitals’ total uncompensated care losses increased by $3.3 billion.
+In 2019, New York DSH hospitals reported losing nearly $6.7 billion from treating Medicaid patients, representing 82% of their total reported uncompensated care for Medicaid DSH purposes (i.e., losses from treating Medicaid and uninsured patients).
+Congress must maintain Medicaid DSH funding at its current levels to subsidize these losses.

 How the ACA Impacted Medicaid DSH

 The ACA requires the Centers for Medicare & Medicaid Services (CMS) to develop a methodology to reduce Federal Medicaid DSH allotments by the above-specified amount each year.
-The largest reductions are to be imposed on the states with the lowest percentage of uninsured individuals and those that do not target their DSH payments to hospitals with high volumes of Medicaid patients and uncompensated care.
-Smaller reductions are to be imposed on low-DSH states (defined as states with total DSH payments of between zero and 3% of total Medicaid spending).
+The largest reductions are imposed on the states with the lowest percentage of uninsured individuals and those that do not target their DSH payments to hospitals with high volumes of Medicaid patients and uncompensated care.
+Smaller reductions are imposed on low-DSH states (defined as states with total DSH payments of between zero and 3% of total Medicaid spending).

 Safety Net Hospitals Are Already Financially Distressed